1.01 - Objectives, KPIs and the effectiveness framework

 Johan Friedner // 2023-08-02

-I once joined a company as a consultant - in the previous 12 months, they'd spent their entire $1,500,000 marketing budget on Google/Facebook ads.
-Using Hubspot we could track leads through the funnel and look at exactly how many customers this money had generated.
+I once joined a company as a consultant - in the previous 12 months, they'd spent their entire $1,500,000 yearly marketing budget on Google/Facebook ads.
+Using Hubspot we could track leads through the funnel and look at exactly how many customers this spend had generated.
 The answer was 0.
 In total, the ads brought in two leads to the website who never even booked a demo for the product.
 For $1,500,000.

 But how do you know if your business is ready to invest in marketing?
-To answer this question, you'll need to understand if your company has some form of product market fit - PMF.
+To answer this question, you'll need to understand if your company has some form of product market fit (PMF).
 There are many ways you can define PMF:

 In 2009, Sean Ellis, also known as the founder of Growth Hacking, wrote that he identified Product-Market fit with the help of a survey.
 He asks the users of a product however they would be disappointed if the product would no longer be available.
 If at least 40% of users say they would be very disappointed, it probably means that you have Product-Market Fit.